 One Ridiculously Simple Email That’ll Get More People to Click Your Content

-Many businesses realize the importance of a regular email frequency and send multiple emails each month.
+That’s why many businesses send multiple emails each month.
 In fact, in 2016, 38 percent of businesses sent two to three emails each month while 28 percent sent four to five emails each month, according to The DMA.

 But you may not have time to send this many emails.
 Or, perhaps, you have no idea what content to send your subscribers.